 Begin your discoveries with a guided panoramic tour of the city’s sights, which will include a stop at Trinity College to view the ancient Book of Kells.
 Believed to have been crafted in AD 800, the Book of Kells is a stunningly illustrated collection of the four Gospels of the New Testament.

 After your tour, you’ll have the rest of the day to spend in Dublin as you please, and enjoy lunch and dinner on your own.
 Your Program Director will be happy to give you suggestions on how to make the most of your time in the city.

 Or, join us for an optional Traditional Irish Night, for a hearty three-course meal accompanied by lively tunes from local musicians.
 Feel free to raise your voice and join in the chorus as the merriment takes you away into the evening.

-Then travel south to Glendalough, pausing for an opportunity to seek lunch on your own upon your arrival.
-After lunch, you’ll tour Glendalough’s famous monastery, founded in the sixth century by St. Kevin.
+After lunch, continue to Glendalough, where you’ll tour the famous monastery, founded in the sixth century by St. Kevin.
 Among the monks' great achievements was manuscript writing and copying, including the creation of the spectacular Book of Glendalough around 1131.
 Now at the Bodleian Library at Oxford, the book—containing historical chronicles, genealogies, and religious poems—is one of the most important and beautiful Irish manuscripts from the pre-Norman period.

 Later, partake in an exclusive Discovery Series event as you learn about hurling, an energetic and uniquely Irish sport, similar to field hockey or lacrosse, with traditional Gaelic roots.
 The Irish have been playing the game since the Celts invented it 2,000 years ago, and today you'll watch as a local craftsman demonstrates the art of hurl making.